 Improving Irrigation Efficiency and Water Conservation

-Congress initially appropriated funds for the Efficient Irrigation for Water Conservation in the Rio Grande Basin project, also known as the Rio Grande Basin Initiative (RGBI), in 2001 and continues funding the project.
-The initiative is administered through the U.S. Department of Agriculture's Cooperative State Research, Education, and Extension Service and the Texas Water Resources Institute, which is part of the Texas AgriLife Extension Service, Texas AgriLife Research, and the College of Agriculture and Life Sciences at Texas A&M University.
+Congress initially appropriated funds for the Efficient Irrigation for Water Conservation in the Rio Grande Basin project, also known as the Rio Grande Basin Initiative (RGBI), in 2001.
+The initiative is administered through the U.S. Department of Agriculture's National Institute of Food and Agriculture and the Texas Water Resources Institute, which is part of the Texas A&M AgriLife Extension Service, Texas A&M AgriLife Research, and the College of Agriculture and Life Sciences at Texas A&M University.

 This material is based on work supported by the National Institute of Food and Agriculture, U.S. Department of Agriculture, under Agreement No. 2010-34461-20677 and Agreement No. 2010-45049-20713.